-Here you can change the method to complete the validation:
+Here you can change the method to complete validation:

-You can select between E-mail, HTTP-based and DNS-based validation methods (only for COMODO certificates).
+You can select between the email, HTTP-based and DNS-based validation methods.

-The approval email is to be delivered to approval address shortly after you finish activation process.
-If you do not receive the email in 2 hours, please refer to instructions provided in What should I do if approval email was not delivered? article.
-When you confirm the issuance by following link in approval email you should receive the signed certificate to the administrative email address you indicated during the activation.
+The approver email is to be delivered to the approver address shortly after you finish activation.
+If you do not receive the email in 2 hours, please refer to the instructions provided in the What should I do if approval email was not delivered? article.
+When you confirm the issuance by following the link in the approver email, you should receive the signed certificate to the administrative email address you indicated during activation.

 The situation is the same for HTTP-based and DNS-based validation.
 After the file is uploaded or the record is created, the certificate should be validated and issued within 2 hours.